harmonic rhythms

 1.3 - more GUI changes, internal change to use metro object instead of tempo

-1.4 - the big one. added nudge, sequencer lights.
+1.4 - the biggest update. added offset, sequencer lights.

 1.5 - small push 3 fixes.